 How does Google Assistant on iPhone work?

 First, download the free Google Assistant app from Apple's App Store and log in to your Google account.
-It is only available in the US at launch.
-It will ask for access to your location and microphone.
+It will ask for access to various permission as you try to use different features.
+This could mean Bluetooth, location and notifications.
 Then, you'll be brought to the chat screen in the app and told about the types of things you can ask.
 If you need help or what to know more about what Google Assistant can do, just ask: "What can you do?"

 Ask a question